- As an incoming student, can I get housing?

 13. How safe is the neighborhood?

 Urban living requires that one is constantly alert, aware of their surroundings and follows basic safety precautions.
 Our high-rise buildings have 24-hour Door Attendants and NYU Public Safety provides 24-hour security services.

 14. What are the housing rates?

-Rates vary according to apartment type and location.
-Price variations may reflect view, location in the building, amenities, and square footage.
-Our Web site contains all the necessary information on rates.
-Your lease is for the full academic year; billing is by semester.
+Your license is for the full academic year; billing is by semester.
+Rates vary according to apartment type.

 15. What is the phone service?